geotools/geotools/modules/unsupported/vpf/README.rst

 This incomplete migration has resulted in the following issues:

-* The VPF codebase assumes the above are interchangable, resulting in class cast exceptions on occasion.
+* The VPF codebase assumes the above are interchangeable, resulting in class cast exceptions on occasion.
 * The GeoTools codebase has only been tested with the default implementation of FeatureType and AttributeDescriptor.
-T This results in a brittle experience when integrating the VPF Format with library compoents such as reprojection and rendering.
+T This results in a brittle experience when integrating the VPF Format with library components such as reprojection and rendering.
 * The feature model uses both AttributeDescriptor and GeometryDescriptor to describe published attributes.
-The implemntation of VPFColumn cannot publish a GeometryDescriptor and is prevented from advertising spatial data to clients.
+The implementation of VPFColumn cannot publish a GeometryDescriptor and is prevented from advertising spatial data to clients.

 DataStore implementations